YemenOpenSource/backup-tables/README.md

 And More Customizations

-- You can use an array to backup more than one table
+- You can use an array to back up more than one table

 ```php
 BackupTables::generateBackup(['users', 'posts']);